 That ought to underscore how at any moment, an accident can occur that could cause injury.

-“Kjeragfossen” (as well as the Kjeragbolten itself) sat in the Forsand Municipality in Rogaland County.
+“Kjeragfossen” (as well as the Kjeragbolten itself) sat in the town and municipality of Forsand in Rogaland County, Norway.
 For information or inquiries about the area as well as current conditions, visit the local government website.

 For driving directions, I’m assuming that we’ll start the drive in Stavanger to arrive at Øygardstølen since that was how I did it.